What Is A Government-Sponsored Enterprise (GSE)?

 - Federal Home Loan Mortgage Corporation (FHLMC or Freddie Mac): This GSE was founded in 1970 and is similar to Fannie Mae, except that it purchases mortgages from smaller banks and lenders.

 - Sallie Mae: The Student Loan Marketing Association formerly collected student loans on behalf of the U.S. Department of Education, but since 2004 has been an entirely private student loan servicer.

 - Farm Credit System: The first GSE, created in 1916, provided credit for farmers and ranchers to support the country’s agriculture.
-It is made up of a network of cooperating lenders and associations.
+It’s made up of a network of cooperating lenders and associations.

-- Farmer Mac: The Federal Agricultural Mortgage Corporation, or Farmer Mac, was established by Congress in 1987 and guarantees repayment to agricultural investors.
+- Federal Agricultural Mortgage Corporation (FAMC or Farmer Mac): This GSE was established by Congress in 1987 and guarantees repayment to agricultural investors.

-Without government sponsored enterprises in the mortgage space, it would be super hard to buy a home; especially if you had a low income or a low credit score.
+Without government-sponsored enterprises in the mortgage space, it would be really hard to buy a home, especially if you had a low income or a low credit score.

-Because of GSEs and mortgage investors, the U.S. economy can have a mortgage market that has access to liquidity and stability at all times.
+Because of GSEs and mortgage investors, the U.S. economy has a mortgage market that has access to liquidity and stability at all times.